SECURITIES AND EXCHANGE COMMISSION

 ** Represents the member utilization rate for all services, including, but not limited to, ART cycles, initial consultations, IUIs, and genetic testing.
 The utilization rate for all members includes all unique members (female and male) who utilize the benefit during that period, while the utilization rate for female only includes only unique females who utilize the benefit during that period.
 For purposes of calculating utilization rates in any given period, the results reflect the number of unique members utilizing the benefit for that period.
 Individual periods cannot be combined as member treatments may span multiple periods.

-The Company is providing the following financial guidance for the year ending December 31, 2022 and the three-month period ending September 30, 2022 (the “third quarter”):
+The Company is providing the following financial guidance for both the full year and three-month period ending December 31, 2023:

 Conference Call Information

 Progyny will host a conference call at 4:45 P.M.
 Eastern Time (1:45 P.M.
 Pacific Time) today, November 7, 2023, to discuss its financial results.
 Interested participants from the United States may join by calling 1.866.825.7331 and using conference ID 265484.
 Participants from international locations may join by calling 1.973.413.6106 and using the same conference ID.
 A replay of the call will be available until November 14, 2023 at 6:00 P.M.
 Eastern Time by dialing 1.800.332.6854 (U.S. participants) or 1.973.528.0005 (international) and entering passcode 265484.
 A live audio webcast of the call and subsequent replay will also be available through the Events & Presentations section of the Company’s Investor Relations website at investors.progyny.com.